Home » Symptoms » Cat Symptoms A-Z » Lameness Affecting Different Legs

 Lameness Affecting Different Legs in cats

-Lameness in cats affecting different legs is a clinical manifestation in which the cat shows reluctance or inability to put normal weight on one or more legs.
-This type of lameness can vary and switches from one leg to another, which may indicate a variety of underlying problems.
+Lameness in cats affecting different legs is a clinical manifestation in which the cat shows reluctance or inability to bear weight normally on one or more legs.
+This type of lameness can vary and shift from one leg to another, which can indicate a variety of underlying problems.

 Can Occur with the Following Diseases: